+The Bill comprises of 7 sections, where the specific conditions for a pardon are set out in sections 1, 1A and 2.
 Section 1 sets out the timescale to secure a pardon where the conduct of the offence occurred between 12 March 1984 and 3 March 1985.
-Section 1 also lists the criteria that a miner must meet in order to qualify for a pardon being either condition A or condition B. Condition A specifies that the conduct must have occurred while the miner was participating in a picket, demonstration or other similar gathering supporting the miners' strike and occurred during the miner's participation in that picket, demonstration or other similar gathering.
-Condition B specifies that the conduct must have occurred while the miner was travelling to participate in, or travelling from a picket, demonstration or other similar gathering.
-Or alternatively whether the conduct was related to the miner's intended participation or actual participation in the picket demonstration or other similar gathering.
+Section 1 also lists the criteria that a miner must meet in order to qualify for a pardon being either condition A or condition B in relation to an offence listed in section 2(a) to (c) of the Bill or condition C in relation to an offence of theft.
+Condition A specifies that the conduct must have occurred while the miner was engaged or participating in - i. activity (whether or not organised) supporting or opposing the miners' strike, or - ii. activity ancillary to such activity (for example, assembling before or after or travelling to or from such activity) and - iii. did not occur for a reason unrelated to the miners' strike (for example, a disagreement about a personal matter).
+Condition B specifies that the conduct - i. occurred in response to conduct that meets condition A, and - ii. did not occur for a reason unrelated to the miners' strike.

+Condition C specifies that the conduct occurred because of economic hardship arising from participation (whether by the individual or another person) in the miners' strike.
+Section 1A of the Bill sets out the qualifying conditions for an individual to secure a pardon.
+A qualifying individual is defined as being a living or deceased individual who - was a miner, or - was, at the time of the commission of the offence, a member of the same household as a miner.
 Section 2 of the Bill defines the convictions which will secure a pardon.
-These offences are: - Breach of the peace - Breach of bail conditions under Section 3 of the Bail etc. (Scotland) Act 1980 - Obstructing police etc. under Section 41(1)(a) of the Police (Scotland) Act 1967 Section 3 of the Bill confirms that a pardon will not - · Affect any conviction or sentence, - · Give rise to any right or entitlement or liability, or - Affect the Royal prerogative of mercy.
+These offences are: - Breach of the peace - Breach of bail conditions under Section 3 of the Bail etc. (Scotland) Act 1980 - Obstructing police etc. under Section 41(1)(a) of the Police (Scotland) Act 1967 - Theft

+Section 3 of the Bill confirms that a pardon will not - Affect any conviction or sentence, - Give rise to any right or entitlement or liability, or - Affect the Royal prerogative of mercy.

 We have the following comments to put forward for consideration.
-Specific comments on the Bill Section 1 The Independent Review of the impact on communities of the policing of the miner's strike 1984-854 published in October 2020 recommended that the Scottish Government introduce a pardon by act of Parliament for men convicted of matters related to the strike.
-The Scottish Government accepted the recommendation.
-We welcome the clarification contained in the Bill which sets out the relevant dates and offences which will secure a pardon.
-4 independent-review-impact-communities-policing-miners-strike-1984-85.pdf